WARNING: Some of this

 18. Hop Tu Naa

 As Carolyn Emerick points out, a number of the verses describe cutting and sharing various parts of the body, and so this probably reflects the custom at this time of year of butchering livestock, with the livestock being imagined as a human victim.
-She gives more information with links to several videos on her Hop-Tu-Naa page, and the videos can be used to learn the songs.
 The Isle of Man website gives many variations of Hop Tu Naa with words in both Manx and English.
 The music for one version of the song is published in Bronwen Forbes’ book Make Merry in Dance and Song.
 There is a brief recording of Hop-Tu-Naa Cregneash and another short version with TraLaLa chorus both on YouTube.

 Modern Samhain Songs

 There are several good modern songs

 for Samhain that you might like, although some are Wiccan in outlook.
 These songs are copyright to their modern

 composers, so I don’t include the written music, but I have included the words